 “Except the Lord build the house, they labor in vain that build it:”…[Psalm 127:1].

-Through a joint venture with the Lord, we can see that the means to a place of security will exist for those who must flee the abomination of desolation, not only in Israel but closer to home as well.
-For the present though, we are looking at Israel’s need, since Jerusalem is the epicenter or ground-zero for the abomination of desolation.
+Through a joint venture with the Lord, we can make sure that the means to a place of security will exist for those who must flee the abomination of desolation.
+(For the present we are looking at Israel’s need, since Jerusalem is the epicenter or ground-zero for the abomination of desolation.)

 “That they may see, and know, and consider, and understand together, that the hand of the Lord hath done this, and the Holy One of Israel hath created it.”
 [Isaiah 41:20]

 Looking more directly at the context of this particular passage, we might discover an excellent means where Israel’s survival in the wilderness is assured in time of great tribulation: Phase One—the storage of water (Isaiah 41:17-18), and Phase Two—the planting of trees (Isaiah 41:19).